 - The AINP must receive your request for a BPA extension at least 90 days before your current BPA term expires.
 The AINP may request evidence to confirm you are meeting the conditions of your signed BPA.
 There is no guarantee that your BPA term will be extended.

 Extending your work permit

-If you need to extend your work permit to meet the conditions of the BPA, you must submit a request for a 205(a) Letter of Support to the AINP within 90 days of your work permit expiry.
+If you need to extend your work permit to meet the conditions of the BPA, you must submit a Request for a 205(a) Letter of Support to the AINP within 90 days of your work permit expiry.
 All requests for a 205(a) Letter of Support will be reviewed and granted on a case-by-case basis.
-Requests for a 205(a) letter of Support are subject to a processing fee of $100.
+Requests for a 205(a) letter of Support are subject to a service fee of $100.

 There is no guarantee that the AINP will extend your BPA term length or will issue you a 205(a) Letter of Support to extend your work permit.
 In addition, the issuance of the 205(a) Letter of Support by the AINP does not guarantee that IRCC will extend your work permit.

 Step 7.
 Final Report for AINP Nomination

 Once candidates satisfy the conditions of the BPA, they can apply to be nominated by the AINP for permanent residency.
 Candidates must submit a Final Report for AINP Nomination along with the supporting documents.

 The AINP will assess your Final Report for AINP Nomination and will inform you of the decision.
 You will be assessed based upon your compliance with your BPA and any other criteria in place at the time you started your application process.

 If your Final Report for AINP Nomination is approved, the AINP will: